 1. HEPA Air Purifiers

-A HEPA air purifier, like the Healthy Climate® High-Efficiency Particulate Air Filtration System, delivers the best filtration.
-These filters were first made to guard scientists as they developed the atomic bomb.
+A HEPA air purifier, like the Healthy Climate® High-Efficiency Particulate Air Filtration System, provides top-of-the-line filtration.
+These filters were first made to guard scientists as they worked on the atomic bomb.
 Today, they’re necessary in hospitals and other medical operations.

-The Healthy Climate HEPA Filtration System features a three-step filtration process.
-A prefilter draws significant pollutants before the HEPA filter captures the rest of smaller irritants.
+The Healthy Climate HEPA Filtration System has a three-step filtration procedure.
+A prefilter draws significant irritants before the HEPA filter traps the rest of smaller particles.
 Then, a charcoal filter takes care of odors and chemical vapors.

-The PureAir™ S Air Purification System is compatible with all HVAC brands and seamlessly works with your smart home.
-It reduces the three leading varieties of indoor air contaminants:
+The PureAir™ S Air Purification System is compatible with all HVAC brands and smoothly works with your smart home.
+It combats the three key kinds of indoor air contaminants:

 • Airborne particles